kubecost/docs/storage.md

 Kubecost now supports persisting its cache of data to disk.
 This dramatically reduces the load on startup against your Prometheus/Thanos installations on pod restart/redeploy.

 * If you are creating a new installation of kubecost:
   * It is recommended that you back kubecost with a 32GB disk.
-Set persistentVolume.storage.size = “32Gi”
+Set persistentVolume.storage.size = “32Gi”.
+To support upgrades from legacy versions, this has not been made the default.
 * If you are upgrading
   * If you are storing your configs on a PV and your provisioner supports volume expansion:
     * It is recommended that you resize to a 32GB disk